NikiforovAll/nikiforovall.github.io/_posts/2021-03-23-endpoint-route-builder-extension-pattern.md

 }
 ```

-The trick is to create `EndpointRouteBuilderExtensions.cs` and write small extension method that will allow us to plug `ConfigurationDebugViewMiddleware`.
+The trick is to create `EndpointRouteBuilderExtensions.cs` and write a small extension method that will allow us to plug `ConfigurationDebugViewMiddleware`.

 Generally, we follow the next approach/signature